 Inform your physician about all the medications you take, including prescription and over-the- counter medicines, vitamins, and herbal supplements.
 Inform your physician if you are pregnant, planning to be pregnant, or breastfeeding.

 A pregnancy test may be then performed prior to your starting treatment.
-No information is available of NexCAR19 use in pregnant or breastfeeding women, hence, its use is not recommended in cases of pregnancy.
+No information is available of CAR-T use in pregnant or breastfeeding women, hence, its use is not recommended in cases of pregnancy.

 For Caregivers